mrdosma/RulingvoAIBot/DEPLOYMENT.md

-# 🚀 Deployment Guide - Russian Learner Bot
+# 🚀 Deployment Guide - RulingvoAIBot

 Complete guide for deploying your bot to various platforms.